How Long Can You Stay on Your Parents’ Car Insurance? (2023)

 • Can you drive your parents’ car without being on their insurance?

-• Will you be able to stay on your parents’ car insurance if you’re married?
+• Can you stay on your parents’ insurance if you move out?

-• Can you stay on your parents’ car insurance when you move out?
+• Can a married child stay on their parents’ car insurance?

-• Can you stay on your parents’ car auto insurance policy if you move to a different state?
+• Can you stay on your parents’ car insurance if you move out of state?

 Methodology